viniciusyoshioka/react-native-selection-mode/README.md

 - Only function components are supported.
 - Should work without React Native as long as you can detect the long press gesture or activate the selection mode manually.
-- The example app and [Usage](#usage) section contains React Native code.
+- The [Usage](#usage) section contains React Native code.
 However, you can adapt it if you don't use React Native.

 ## Usage